-- Test Field Code and Name - Form Designation - Number of tests taken.
+- Test Field Code and Name.
+Code identifier and name assigned to each test. - Form Designation.
+Identifier assigned to each form. - Number of tests taken.
 Scores are included in the analyses for this report for candidates who attempted at least one multiple-choice item and provided scorable responses to the constructed-response items, if applicable.
-In the cases in which the same test forms were administered at more than one test administration during the reporting period and candidates took the same test form at more than one test administration, both scores for those candidates' several attempts are included in the analyses. - Mean.
-The mean of the total test scaled scores achieved by the candidates taking the test form. - Standard error of measurement (SEM).
+In the cases in which the same test forms were administered at more than one test administration during the reporting period and candidates took the same test form at more than one test administration, both scores for those candidates' several attempts are included in the analyses.

+- Mean.
+The average of the total test scaled scores achieved by the candidates taking the test form. - Standard error of measurement (SEM).
 The standard error of measurement of the total test scaled scores is reported. - Decision consistency.
 The Livingston-Lewis estimate of decision consistency is based on all administrations of a test form during the program year.
-Test forms are considered to be identical if they contain identical sets of scorable multiplechoice items, regardless of the order of the items. - Stratified alpha.
-This statistic provides an estimate of total test score reliability for a test containing multiple item types (e.g., both multiple-choice and constructed-response items) (Qualls, 1995).

-- Test length.
-The number of scorable items of the multiple-choice section, or constructed-response sections. - KR20.
+Test forms are considered to be identical if they contain identical sets of scorable multiple-choice items, regardless of the order of the items. - Stratified alpha.
+This statistic provides an estimate of total test score reliability for a test containing multiple item types (e.g., both multiple-choice and constructed-response items) (Qualls, 1995). - Test length.
+The number of scorable items of the multiple-choice section or constructed-response sections. - KR20.
 The Kuder-Richardson index of reliability applicable to the multiple-choice sections. - G coefficient.
 Gauges the degree to which the results from one test form of the constructed-response items are generalizable to other forms or administrations.

-A second Test Form Statistics Report is provided in Appendix C. This report contains the total test scaled score mean and the number of scorable multiple-choice items for test forms that were administered to fewer than 100 candidates during the 2017-2018 program year.
+A second Test Form Statistics Report is provided in Appendix C: Test Form Statistics Report for Test Fields with Fewer than 100 Tests Taken.
+This report contains the total test scaled score mean and the number of scorable multiple-choice items for test forms that were administered to fewer than 100 candidates during the 2019-2020 Program Year.
 Statistical indices such as the SEM or reliability coefficients cannot be confidently interpreted when computed using data from small groups of candidates; therefore, such analyses were omitted for test forms administered to fewer than 100 candidates in the reporting period.
-Additionally, the following fields are not included in the reporting for this program year because their operational launch did not occur until the fall of 2018: 050/051 ASL Subtest I/II and 053 Gifted Education.
-This program year did not include any administrations for the School Psychologist field (042).
+The Technology Education Subtest II (047) and Marketing (026) fields are not represented in this appendix because there were no administrations of the tests during the 2019-2020 program year.

-Test Field Statistics Report

-The Test Statistics Report by Test Field shown in Appendix D provides selected statistics for test fields composed of constructed-response items administered to at least 100 candidates during the program year.
+Test Field Statistics Report for Test Fields with Constructed-Response Items The Test Statistics Report by Test Field shown in Appendix D provides selected statistics for test fields composed of constructed-response items administered to at least 100 candidates during the program year.
 This report includes the following information for each prompt/assignment.

-- Number of tests.
+- Number of tests taken.
 The number of times the test was taken during the program year. - Number of valid scores.
 The number of scorable responses that were included in the scorer agreement calculations. - Scorer agreement.
 Measures of scorer agreement reported are: - Percent agreement.
-Overall agreement determined by summing exact and adjacent agreement. - Percent exact.
+Overall agreement determined by summing exact and adjacent agreement.

+- Percent exact.
 This is the percentage of scores in which the first two scorers were in exact agreement. - Percentage adjacent.
 This is the percentage of scores in which the two scorers assigned adjacent scores. - Inter-rater reliability.
 This is the intraclass correlation between the first and second score assigned to each response, corrected using the Spearman-Brown formula.